 This training will give you an overview of safe computing practices at Western and to enable you to work securely.

 To enroll in this course, visit the canvas course.

-Western requires all faculty and staff, including temporary employees and student employees, to complete mandatory online prevention training.
+Western requires all faculty and staff, including temporary employees and student employees, to complete required online prevention training.
+DEI training is also required for new employees and student employees.
 Detailed information about the required trainings is available on the Office of Civil Rights and Title IX Compliance website.